fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 **Feedrate Calculator**
-* Calculates a feedrate matching chipload and rpm.
+*Calculates a feedrate matching chipload and rpm.

 * Can take chip thining into account.
 Input the maxium stepover the tool will encounter.
-Normal pockets and profiles will have a full stepover of 1, while the Arc Based High speed milling givve constant low stepovers as speciified.
+Normal pockets and profiles will have a full stepover of 0.5 (50%) and higher, while the Arc Based High speed milling have constant low stepovers as specified.

 **Feedrate Calculator for Arcs**
 * Compensates for the speed difference between the center of a bit and its outer edge when cutting in circular paths.
-Calculates a feedrate matching chipload and rpm.
+* Calculates a feedrate matching chipload and rpm.
 * This speed difference is similar to how the wheels on a car spin at different speeds during a turn.
 * Can take chip thining into account.
 Input the maxium stepover the tool will encounter.
-Normal pockets and profiles will have a full stepover of 1, while the Arc Based High speed milling givve constant low stepovers as speciified.
+Normal pockets and profiles will have a full stepover of 0.5 (50%) and higher, while the Arc Based High speed milling have constant low stepovers as specified.

 **Find deepest Z**